sebcoetzee/sebastiancoetzee.com/_posts/2023-01-02-configuration-languages-a-balance-of-constraints.md

 > - Patch or modify it with something like JSONPatch
 > - Type-check or schema validate

-I agree with Matt's assertion that for basic config we needn't look further than JSON of YAML.
+I agree with Matt's assertion that for basic config we needn't look further than JSON or YAML.
 I also agree that, when done wrong, templating and esoteric language features will be more of a bane than a boon.

 Matt then goes on to mention that these are anti-patterns, and that more advanced configuration languages have been developed ([Jsonnet](https://jsonnet.org/), [CUE](https://cuelang.org/), [Dhall](https://dhall-lang.org/)) to solve these problems.
 On the trend of configuration languages becoming ever more advanced Matt says: